Three Link

 Production planning, in its broader concept, has always been in the heart of industry.
 It may be that in recent decades it has not been treated with the consideration due to other areas, but it has the role of protagonist in the history of technology for management in the industry.
 In the 1950s, computational development has introduced the computer-aid design, but its high cost made it accessible for a few, in case the aerospace and automotive industries, which have) very high technical demand.
 But the management was still "in the arm".
 The growing economic expansion, along with industrial development, has made planning challenges more critical.
 Thus, the first business systems initiative for the industry was neither a financial nor commercial system, but it was MRP (Material Requirements Planning), created in the 1960s by Oliver Wight and Joseph Orlicicky, precisely to plan materials to manufacture and buy.

-For you who arrived with the tram walking, basically MRP generates net needs of these materials from the needs of finished products and their explosion through the different levels of a product structure, generating the needs of each material at each level, whether an intermediate component produced internally or a purchased raw material.
-Each of these needs has a date stipulated through leading resupply standard teams for each item.
-MRP is nothing more than a series of simple and chained calculations, but in industries that have many components and structure levels this is a hand on the wheel, especially if we look at the time when it has arisen.
-How innovation loves problems, the growth in demand for industrialized products after the 1960s bumped into the next planning challenge: capacity.
-It was no use just knowing which materials would be needed in each period, but also if it would be possible to produce or buy the indicated volume, as well as see the financial impacts.
-In it, resource management was considered, with interface with financial and engineering areas to understand physical and financial needs of labor, machinery and materials for the execution of a production plan.
+For those of you who are already familiar with the subject, MRP basically generates net requirements for these materials based on finished product requirements and the explosion of mesacross the different levels of a product structure, generating the requirements for each material at each level, whether an intermediate component produced internally or a purchased raw material.
+Each of these requirements has a date stipulated by leadmes resupply standards for each item.
+MRP is nothing more than a series of simple, interconnected calculations, but in industries with many components and levels of structure, this is a real help, especially considering the period in which it emerged.
+Since innovation loves problems, the growth in demand for manufactured products after the 1960s faced the next planning challenge: capacity.
+It wasn't enough to simply know which materials would be needed in each period, but also whether it would be possible to produce or purchase the indicated volume, as well as to understand the financial impacts.
+Thus, in the 1980s, MRPII emerged.
+In it, resource management began to be considered, with an interface with the financial and engineering areas to understand the physical and financial needs of labor, machinery and materials for the execution of a production plan.

 :Fixed Lead Time

-Probably you, as well as the vast majority of people in the world, get around home daily to your work.
-Although you have a time in mind of how long it is normally the route, if you monitor this time daily, you will notice that there is a significant variation, especially if you live in a large city.
-This time can be even more oscillating there is a work or event on some street in your way that makes it vary the way.
-So a factory is a megalopolis that has more or less congested routes every day.
-For you, leaving 10 minutes earlier to ensure that it will arrive on time can cost little.
-However, for an industry, these "10 minutes" on the scale of hundreds or thousands of production orders, deadlines and resources generates a very costly error from a planning point of view.
-Both MRP and MRPII use fixed lead teams, ie they do not see that their path to work changes duration if you change your route or if the roads are bottled.
-The more operations per product, the more resource alternatives or itineraries, and the higher the demand variation over time, the greater this divergence.
-The direct consequence is the difficulty that industries have in determining delivery deadlines and ensuring inventory at a healthy level.
-No wonder most companies are still supported by these systems and, not coincidentally, make up a growing volume of industries that complain about delays, ruptures and spare problems.
+You, like the vast majority of people worldwide, probably commute daily from home to work.
+Although you may have a specific time frame for how long your commute typically is, if you monitor this time daily, you'll notice significant variations, especially if you live in a large city.
+This time can fluctuate even more if there's construction or an event on a street along your route that forces you to change your route.
+A factory is a megalopolis with more or less congested routes every day.
+For you, leaving 10 minutes early to ensure you arrive on time may cost little.
+However, for a factory, these "10 minutes" on the scale of hundreds or thousands of Production Orders, deadlines, and resources generates a very costly error from a planning perspective.
+Both MRP and MRPII use fixed leadmes , meaning they don't consider that your commute to work will change if you change your route or if the roads are congested.
+The more operations per product, the more resource alternatives or routing options, and the greater the demand variation over time, the greater this divergence will be.
+The direct consequence is the difficulty industries have in determining delivery times and ensuring healthy inventory levels.
+It's no surprise that most companies still rely on these systems and, not coincidentally, they represent a growing number of industries complaining about delays, shortages, and overstocks.

 Batch or batch processes